hnefatl/dissertation-project/journal.md

 ## TODO

-- Mutually recursive typechecking.
-- Rewrite to use `Text` instead of `String` (can make some nicer instance declarations after that, String's a List).
+- ILA-ANF: data constructors need to be saturated.
+- Check all Alts in a case expression are the same type (data, literal etc).
+- Pattern matching in ILA needs to obey strictness stuff: don't `case` an argument unless it's strict.
+Probably need to make `patToIla` return a `Maybe`.
+- Ambiguity check.
 - Support for `where` clauses: the random `[HsDecl]`s at the end of a lot of the declaration patterns.
-- Ambiguity check.
 - Check each use of `zip`/`zipWith`/`zipWithM` to make absolutely sure that the two lists being different lengths is
   acceptable: we might want to check they're the same length.
 - Polymorphic type applications in Core........ completely forgot about it, not run into any issues without it yet.